-According to Carers UK, there are around 5.4 million unpaid carers in England alone.
-They can be from a range of ages from children to older adults and most unpaid carers care for members of their family or close friends on a daily basis.
+According to the government's Family Resources Survey, 6% of people in the UK provide unpaid care.
+That's a little over 4 million unpaid carers.
+They can be from a range of ages, from children to older adults.
+Most unpaid carers care for members of their family or close friends on a daily basis.
 The support that carers provide to their loved ones can involve anything from cooking meals and taking them to medical appointments to assisting with mobility, continence, and administering medication.
 But what does it mean to be a carer?

 For some people, caring for their loved ones can be a full-time (unpaid) job.
 It can be highly demanding, both emotionally and physically, and it is important that carers also take time to care for themselves.

 Paid carers are essentially doing the same job as unpaid carers, except that they can go home at the end of the day and take days off.
 It is, therefore, extremely important that as an unpaid carer, you make sure that you exercise self-care.